-Using a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you might expect, it won’t work well or at all if you see an error code show up.
-The exact error code provides useful information about the root of the problem, something a trained technician can use to present solutions that much sooner.
+Using a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much faster.

-Let’s consider seven of the most frequent error codes you could encounter on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you can fix it and the approximate cost to do so.
-Keep in mind that while the price will ultimately depend on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific parts needed to wrap up repairs.
+Let’s consider seven of the most common error codes you could find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you might address it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific components necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is disconnected from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
 The error message will remain on display until the problem is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in the electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A professional technician can inspect electrical connections and wiring until they locate the root of the problem.
+A professional technician will examine electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.

-They’ll disconnect the power and progressively inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
-When they find the problem connector, it can be swapped for a new one.
+They’ll shut off the power and progressively check each wire, ensuring they are fully attached into the connector with the proper amount of exposed copper.
+After they pinpoint the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-Presuming the breakers are on, you can inspect a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
+Assuming the breakers are on, you can examine a few other places before contacting a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be supplying enough power to determine if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and provide power by using a USB cable.
-Assuming it displays error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will probably be best to call a pro.
+Because this error can deplete your thermostat’s battery, the first step could be providing enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power through a USB cable.
+If it presents error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t find anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-The technician needs to carefully examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If excessive power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off straightaway.
-You can then get in touch with a professional technician with the necessary experience identifying and solving electrical damage.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is sent through the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off as soon as possible.
+You can then contact a professional technician with the appropriate experience detecting and resolving electrical issues.

 e73 – Critical

-This will sometimes be as easy as the breaker being turned off, but it can also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s a good idea to contact a local professional.
+This could be as simple as the breaker being turned off, but it can also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s best to speak with a local professional.